Compliance and license considerations for hiring pharmacists

 hiring-pharmacists

-Hiring a pharmacist licensed in your state who meets all regulatory and compliance requirements, as detailed by the state, can be a bit challenging.
-To keep up with the increasing patient demand while navigating the compliance challenges of pharmacist hiring, an ideal way is to hire pharmacists through a pharmacist staffing solutions provider or an agency.
+Recruiting a pharmacist licensed in your state who meets all regulatory and pharmacy compliance checklist requirements, as detailed by the state, can be a bit challenging.
+To keep up with increasing patient demand while navigating staffing compliance challenges, an ideal approach is to hire pharmacists through a staffing solutions provider or agency.

 They operate on the traditional markup model, well-known for its opaque pricing, and charge a high bill rate due to their high markup fees, leaving your contract pharmacists paid below market standards.